echoCTF/echoCTF.RED/docs/VPN-SERVER.md

 rcctl start openvpn
 ```

-Update your cron to include the following (assuming you cloned the repositories under `/root`)
+Update your cron to include the following (assuming you cloned the repositories under `/root`) and make sure you update your PATH variable
 ```
+PATH=/bin:/sbin:/usr/bin:/usr/sbin:/usr/local/bin

 # check target container health status and spin requests
 */2	*	*	*	*	/root/echoCTF.RED/backend/yii target/healthcheck 1
 # Perform scheduled powerup/powerdown of targets based on scheduled_at